ecmwf/ecmwf-opendata/README.md

 ### ECMWF open data license

-By downloading data from the ECMWF open data dataset, you agree to the their terms: Attribution 4.0 International (CC BY 4.0).
+By downloading data from the ECMWF open data dataset, you agree to the terms: Attribution 4.0 International (CC BY 4.0).
 If you do not agree with such terms, do not download the data.
 Visit [this page](https://apps.ecmwf.int/datasets/licences/general/) for more information.

 ### License